Climax, Georgia: Swine Time Festival

 Climax's annual festival is held on the first Saturday after Thanksgiving.
 The event is attended by 35,000 people annually, a large number in light of Climax's sub-300 population.
 Contests and events include best-dressed pig, corn shucking, hog calling, eating chitterlings, pig racing, syrup making, baby crawling, and the great greased pig chase.
-The festival is kicked off with a parade down Main Street that leads up to the event grounds.
+The festival is commenced with a parade down Main Street that leads up to the event grounds.
 There is also a beauty contest for different age groups where the winner is crowned Miss and Little Miss Swine Time.